-When released into the atmosphere, helium, the second most abundant element in the universe, has no negative effect on the environment and in fact, escapes into space.
-While periodically there are supply chain delivery challenges, new sources of helium are constantly being discovered in countries around the globe such as Canada, Qatar, and Russia.
+When released into the atmosphere, helium, the second most abundant element in the universe, has no adverse effect on the environment and, in fact, escapes into space.
+While there are periodic supply chain delivery challenges, new sources of helium are continually being discovered in countries around the globe such as Canada, Qatar, and Russia.

 Remember: when you use helium in balloons, always attach a weight to prevent unintentional releases.
 Don’t make a child cry because their helium balloon accidentally flies away – always make sure there is a weight attached!

-Are balloon releases bad for the environment?In years past, an event like a memorial service or a sporting event would be celebrated with the intentional release of balloons into the sky.
+Are balloon releases bad for the environment?In years past, we might celebrate an event like a memorial service or a sporting event with the intentional release of balloons into the sky.
 Many found this created a sense of wonder or exhilaration while watching them float upwards.
-With a renewed focus on environmental impact, it’s time to retire the tradition of releasing balloons and insist that balloons be weighted and disposed of properly to keep balloons from flying away.
+With a renewed focus on environmental impact, it’s time to retire the tradition of releasing balloons and insist balloons be weighted and disposed of properly to keep them from flying away.
 Read: 5 Reasons You Should Never Release Balloons Into the Air

 Don’t Let Go: Love Balloons & The Environment Too!

-The Smokey Bear Wildfire Prevention campaign educated generations of Americans about their role in preventing unplanned human-caused wildfires with the catchphrase, “Only you can prevent forest fires.”
-Similarly, we encourage people to follow these important proper handling safety tips when it comes to balloons:
+The Smokey Bear Wildfire Prevention campaign used the catchphrase, “Only you can prevent forest fires,” to educate generations of Americans about their role in preventing unplanned human-caused wildfires.
+Similarly, we encourage people to follow these important proper handling and safety tips when it comes to balloons:

-● Don’t tie helium-filled foil balloons together in a cluster before tying to a weight.
-Be sure they are all individually secured to a weight.
+- Don’t tie helium-filled foil balloons together in a cluster before tying to a weight.
+Be sure they are all individually secured to the weight.

 Whether it’s a single balloon or hundreds, take care of the environment by not releasing balloons, by always disposing of them properly and by educating family and friends of these important practices.